Notice of Pre-AIA or AIA Status

 This application currently names joint inventors.
 In considering patentability of the claims the examiner presumes that the subject matter of the various claims was commonly owned as of the effective filing date of the claimed invention(s) absent any evidence to the contrary.
 Applicant is advised of the obligation under 37 CFR 1.56 to point out the inventor and effective filing dates of each claim that was not commonly owned as of the effective filing date of the later invention in order for the examiner to consider the applicability of 35 U.S.C.
 102(b)(2)(C) for any potential 35 U.S.C.
 102(a)(2) prior art against the later invention.

-Grare et al teaches the use of antibacterials like beta-lactams, aminoglycosides, fluroquinolones etc., in combination with macrocyclic cavity containing compounds for treating bacterial infections in a subject (see above: as in claim 5 and claim 26).
-In view of this teaching, it would be obvious to one of ordinary skill in the art to administer an inhalable composition comprising pillararenes and an inhalable composition of pillararenes in combination with antibacterials in the claimed method.
-It would be obvious to use all of the other antibacterials recited in claim 26 in view of Grare et al. It would also be obvious to the artisan to use the compounds for treating the infections as in claims 13-14.
-There is also a reasonable expectation of success for treating infections caused by all the other Gram-negative bacteria recited in claim 17.
+Grare et al teaches the use of antibacterials like beta-lactams, aminoglycosides, fluroquinolones etc., in combination with macrocyclic cavity containing compounds for treating bacterial infections in a subject (see above: as in claims 29-30).
+In view of this teaching, it would be obvious to one of ordinary skill in the art to administer an inhalable composition comprising cationic pillararenes and an inhalable composition of cationic pillararenes in combination with antibacterials in the claimed method.
+It would be obvious to use all of the other antibacterials recited in claim 26 in view of Grare et al. It would also be obvious to the artisan to use the compounds for treating the infections as in claims 13-14 and all the other infections as in claim 17.
+There is also a reasonable expectation of success in treating infections caused by all the other Gram-negative bacteria recited in claim 17.

 MPEP 2141 states, "The key to supporting any rejection under 35 U.S.C.
 103 is the clear articulation of the reason(s) why the claimed invention would have been obvious.
 The Supreme Court in KSR noted that the analysis supporting a rejection under 35 U.S.C.
 103 should be made explicit.
 The Court quoting In re Kahn, 441 F.3d 977, 988, 78 USPQ2d 1329, 1336 (Fed.
 Cir.
 2006), stated that "[R]ejections on obviousness cannot be sustained by mere conclusatory statements; instead, there must be some articulated reasoning with some rational underpinning to support the legal conclusion of obviousness.'"
 KSR, 550 U.S. at, 82 USPQ2d at 1396.
 Exemplary rationales that may support a conclusion of obviousness include: (A) Combining prior art elements according to known methods to yield predictable results; (B) Simple substitution of one known element for another to obtain predictable results; (C) Use of known technique to improve similar devices (methods, or products) in the same way; (D) Applying a known technique to a known device (method, or product) ready for improvement to yield predictable results; (E) " Obvious to try " choosing from a finite number of identified, predictable solutions, with a reasonable expectation of success; (F) Known work in one field of endeavor may prompt variations of it for use in either the same field or a different one based on design incentives or other market forces if the variations are predictable to one of ordinary skill in the art; (G) Some teaching, suggestion, or motivation in the prior art that would have led one of ordinary skill to modify the prior art reference or to combine prior art reference teachings to arrive at the claimed invention."